ChrisEdson/grunt-refupdate/README.md

 You've just updated both of these files and want them to be pushed to a live environment.
 However, in their current state, the old versions may have been cached by the user.
 So let's update the references to "?r=2".

-In order to match the release number, a regular expression is passed in.
+In order to match the release number, a regular expression is passed in to refupdate as an option.
 In this case, it will be:

 ```js
  /\?r=([0-9]+)/g